parthsuresh/few-pix-attack-brats/README.md

 # Limited Pixel Attack BraTS
-- An extremely limited scenario where the attacker can only perturb a certain number of pixels in the image.
-- Semi-black box attack : requires only the probability labels.
-- Differential Evolution is used to compute the locations and values of the pixels to be perturbed.

 ## Goal
+- The classification of brain tumors is performed by biopsy, which is not usually conducted before definitive brain surgery.
+We develop a non-invasive method to classify brain tumors using neural network models with the patient's MRI scan as the input.
 - Determine the susuceptibility of our brain tumor classification model towards limited pixel attacks in order to prevent adversaries with malicious intent from taking advantage of it.
 - Limited pixel attacks involve a state space search which is computationally very taxing for high dimensionsal images.
-- Parallelize the existing limited pixel attack algorithm in order to reduce the long runtime and make it easier for researchers to test against this attack when developing a model.
+Therefore, parallelize the existing limited pixel attack algorithm in order to reduce the long runtime and make it easier for researchers to test against this attack when developing a model.

 ## Objectives
 - Train a brain tumor classification model using convolutional neural networks.